Here to make students more effective writers and speakers

 “The Writing and Speaking Initiative plays a central role in all educational experiences at our University.
 The ability to communicate effectively makes all of our graduates an indispensable part of our nation’s future success.” – President Brian Sandoval

-The goals of the University's Writing and Speaking Initiative are carried out by several outstanding University programs.
+The goals of the University's Writing and Speaking Initiative are achieved through three outstanding University programs.

 University Writing and Speaking Center